ldalzotto/Engine/doc/docs/asset_database.md

 ## Engine asset dependencies

-Asset dependencies are used to idicate all assets that are mentionned by the current asset.
+Asset dependencies are used to indicate all assets that are mentioned by the current asset.
 The system of compilation to blob is exactly the same as assets.
 The difference is that we are compiling the asset to provide a list of dependant asset ids.

-Asset dependencies can be recursively evaluated, it is up the asset compilation implementation to decide it.
+Asset dependencies can be recursively evaluated, it is up to the asset compilation implementation to decide it.
 Again, the goal is to be the most efficient possible when dependencies are read by the engine.

 The assets dependencies have their own table because :

-1. We don't always request them, because we have already requested an asset dependency that have been evaluated recursively.
+1. We don't always request them, because we have already requested an asset dependency that may have been evaluated recursively.
-2. In the future, we can have a case where we want to request dependies in different format for the same asset.
+2. In the future, we can have a case where we want to request dependencies in different format for the same asset.

 ## Engine asset metadata